Penang Food Guide – 40 Street Food To Try in 2023

 Assam Laksa (Penang Assam Laksa)

-Served with soft rice noodles and a bouquet of raw julienned cucumber, pineapple, and lettuce, and topped with ginger torch flower bud.
+It was served with soft rice noodles and a bouquet of raw julienned cucumber, pineapple, and lettuce and topped with ginger torch flower buds.

 Recommended stalls: